Locations:

 What does the inner ear do?

 Your inner ear is the last stop that sound waves make in a carefully orchestrated journey that starts from your outer ear.
 These waves travel from your outer ear through your middle ear to your inner ear.
-In the inner ear, the sound waves are converted into electrical energy, which your hearing nerve delivers to your brain as sound, making it possible for you to hear.
+Structures within your inner ear convert the sound waves into electrical energy.
+Your hearing (auditory) nerve delivers the energy to your brain as sound, making it possible for you to hear.

-At the same time, your inner ear monitors your movements, alerting your brain to changes so your brain can let your body know what to do to stay balanced.
+At the same time, your inner ear monitors your movements.
+It alerts your brain to changes in your position, so your brain can let your body know what to do to stay balanced.

 Anatomy